TGOSS1984/uk_winter_mountain_tours_v2/README.md

 This project is also a personal passion of mine, reflecting my long-standing interest in the outdoors and mountain environments.
 My very first coding project was a simple guided tours website built with only HTML and CSS.
 This application can be seen as its “spiritual successor” — rebuilt from the ground up with Django, Python, Bootstrap, Leaflet, and Heroku — and hopefully demonstrates the progress I have made in both technical skills and project depth since then.

+Building this application has been a journey of learning and discovery.
+Django in particular came with a steep but rewarding learning curve.
+Implementing authentication, user profiles, and email notifications required not only understanding the framework’s built-in tools but also extending them thoughtfully, and I feel this marks a big step forward in my ability to work with a complex backend framework.
+Along the way, I encountered and resolved a number of issues — from template syntax errors to failing GitHub Actions builds — and each challenge became an opportunity to strengthen my debugging and problem-solving skills.

+The project’s scope grew steadily as I worked through both required features and “nice to haves.”
+I learned to prioritise features that mapped directly to assessment learning outcomes, such as notifications for LO2.3 and authentication for LO3, while keeping an eye on broader polish and usability.
+One of the most important lessons I took away was the value of a clean, consistent folder and file structure.
+As the application grew in size, maintaining a clear separation of apps, templates, static files, fixtures, and services became critical, both for readability and for smooth deployment to Heroku.

+Testing and continuous integration also played a much greater role in this project than in my earlier work.
+Writing targeted unit tests for bookings and email notifications, and integrating GitHub Actions to automatically run them, gave me hands-on experience of defensive design and the reassurance of automated checks whenever I pushed new code.
+This felt like a major step towards “real-world” development practices.

+Although the project already delivers a complete and working product, there remains room for future improvements.
+I can see scope for features such as asynchronous email delivery, richer profile information, or enhanced admin dashboards.
+The current build represents a solid foundation, but it also leaves space for iteration, refinement, and further learning.

+In short, this project has been both a technical and personal milestone, combining my passion for the outdoors with practical full-stack development skills, and showing me how much can be achieved when good design, careful structure, and persistence come together.

 ![Image from mockup](assets/images/screenshots/ux/homepage_mockup.PNG)